-Companies Around the World are Ramping Up for the GDPR — Is Yours?
+Companies Around the World are Ramping Up for GDPR — Is Yours?

-The General Data Protection Regulation (GDPR) is coming.
-It’s a wide-ranging law that requires both heightened protection for personal data and thorough notification to any European Union (EU) data subject whose personal data is breached.
+General Data Protection Regulation (GDPR) is coming.
+It’s a wide-ranging regulation that requires both heightened protection for personal data and thorough notification to any European Union (EU) data subject whose personal data is breached.
 This applies to living individuals on EU soil, both citizens and noncitizens alike.

 The Clock Is Ticking for GDPR Compliance

 As of May 25, 2018, any enterprise that handles the personal data of EU residents will face stiff penalties for data handling practices that violate the new law.
-The wide scope of the law may come as a surprise to business leaders and IT professionals outside the EU, even ones accustomed to dealing with local or national regulations of their own.
-The GPDR provisions make no allowance for where data is handled — inside or outside the EU.
-What’s important is that the subject of that data resides in (or is present in) the EU.
-This seems understandable enough, though many businesses worldwide are either unaware or only dimly aware of the upcoming law.
+The wide scope of the regulation may come as a surprise to business leaders and IT professionals outside the EU, even ones accustomed to dealing with local or national regulations of their own.
+Of note is that where the data resides is irrelevant — what’s important is that it belongs to an EU data subject, even if the data itself is stored elsewhere.
+This seems understandable enough, though some businesses worldwide are either unaware or only dimly aware of the upcoming regulation.

 Name, Rank and Serial Number?
 Not By a Long Shot

-Under the GDPR, personal information that your company might routinely collect, such as customer demographics, requires intense care if it can personally identify an individual.
+Under GDPR, personal information that your company might routinely collect, such as customer demographics, requires intense care if it can personally identify an individual.
 Preparation for GDPR compliance means, first of all, an enterprisewide assessment of the kind of data your organization collects or holds.
-You’ll need to distinguish EU resident data from other personal data or — perhaps the most efficient course — treat all personal data with the same heightened level of protection.
+You’ll need to identify personal data or — perhaps the most efficient course — treat all personal data with the same heightened level of protection.
 The simplest course may well be to delete nonessential personal records entirely.
 Remember, the high price of noncompliance can turn unprotected personal records into toxic assets.